Ernst Henrici: Colonial adventurer

 After participating in a government expedition to Togo in West Africa, (a recent Imperial German colony) in 1887, in 1888 he was co-founder and Chairman of the Nightingale Society for patriotic Africa Research and lectured about German cultural work in Africa.
 With his brother-in-law, the landscape painter Franz Leuschner, he travelled a second time to Togo in order to buy farmland.
 His attempt to gain as foothold as a planter in the then German colony in West Africa failed through inadequate agricultural and geographical knowledge.
 In 1890 he founded the German Togoland company, "Henrici and partners" which in the same year had to be dissolved.
 In 1891 he returned completely impoverished and heavily in debt to Germany, from where he embarked overseas.
 In the New World in 1891, he was made surveyor at the German-built railway in Venezuela in South America and later as a bridge-builder and coffee planter in Costa Rica in Central America.
 In 1902, he took over a job as a mechanical engineer in Baltimore, in Maryland in the United States at the well-known foundry and metal-working company, Hayward, Bartlett, and Co.
-Here he published his "Dramatic Works".
+Here he published his Dramatic Works.
 In 1905 Henrici returned to Germany and was married for the third time, to Edith Meyer.
-From 1907, he worked in Leipzig as editor of the Spanish and English language magazines "El Comprador" and "Energy".
+From 1907, he worked in Leipzig as editor of the Spanish- and English-language magazines El Comprador and Energy.
 In 1908, he travelled again to the United States, held lectures in New York City and then briefly operated a farm in America near Mechanicsville in Maryland.
 After his third wife was killed by a lightning strike, he married Paula Riedel in 1909 and sold his farm the following year.
 In 1910 Henrici attempted in vain the habilitation at the University of Leipzig in the areas of colonial economy and transport.
 In 1911 he led an agricultural-technical office and laboratory in Klinga and in 1912 and tried to run as a prospective candidate in the Reichstag elections for the Saxon conservatives.
-In Klinga he led from 1913 the State school home and was editor of the Evangelical national anti-Semitic journal "Frankfurt Viewpoint".
+In Klinga he led from 1913 the State school home and was editor of the Evangelical national antisemitic journal Frankfurt Viewpoint.
 An article in which he sharply criticized a speech by Rosa Luxemburg led to a court conviction.
 In 1914 he also acted as a research assistant at the Leipzig Book Fair for Trade, and in September 1914 became relief teacher at the Royal Grammar School with Real Higher Agricultural School in Döbeln.
 He died in 1915 in Döbeln at the age of 60.